 Lobby Group Performance Application

 Teachers are encouraged to submit applications for small ensembles to perform in the lobby, in an informal setting, at the annual AMEA Professional Development Conference.
-Submissions are due by October 1.
-Teachers will be notified by October 15.
+Submissions EXTENDED DEADLINE TO NOVEMBER 1.
+Teachers will be notified by NOVEMBER 15.

 - Applications must be submitted by a member in good standing of NAfME/AMEA.

 - Percussion ensembles and jazz bands will not be considered.

 - Chairs and music stands will be provided.
 However, no other equipment will be provided.
 A piano will not be provided.

 - Submission of an application assumes acceptance of the scheduled day and time.